philbooth/complexity-report/README.md

 * `-p <regex>`: Specify the files to be processed using a regular expression to match against file names, defaults to `\.js$`.
+* `-r <regex>`: Specify the directory to be traversed using a regular expression to match against directory names, defaults to all directories.
+Usefull if you want to exclude specific directories such as 'node_modules': -r '^((?!node_modules).)*$'
 * `-x <number>`: Specify the maximum number of files to open concurrently, defaults to `1024`.
 * `-m <maintainability>`: Specify the per-module maintainability index threshold